 Title Number of copies in the library Availability via other media 5.1.
-Compulsory literature (available in the library and via other media) SOČANEC, L., JAVORNIK ČUBRIĆ, M., English for Public Administration, Narodne novine, Zagreb, 2018 (the mandatory part only applies to the topics described in this implementation plan) e-materijal available to all students on Claroline system of the Polytechnic of Šibenik 5.2.
-Additional literature (at the moment of changes and/or amende of study programme) 1.
-DOBROLET, O.V., A.R.
+Compulsory literature (available in the library and via other media) 1.
+SOČANEC, L., JAVORNIK ČUBRIĆ, M., English for Public Administration, Narodne novine, Zagreb, 2018 (the mandatory part only applies to the topics described in this implementation plan) 5 5.2.
+Additional literature (at the moment of changes and/or amended of study programme) DOBROLET, O.V., A.R.
 ZHOROVA, English for Public Administration, 2008.
-(Textbook) 2.
-STILLMAN R.J., Public administration: concepts and cases.
+(Textbook) STILLMAN R.J., Public administration: concepts and cases.
 Boston: Wadsworth, 2010.
-3. HUTCHINSON, T., WATERS, A. (2002), English for Specific Purposes, Cambridge University Press.
+HUTCHINSON, T., WATERS, A. (2002), English for Specific Purposes, Cambridge University Press.
 5.3.
-Quality assurance methods that ensure the acquisition of knowledge, skills and competence information for further guidance to students will be provided in order to increase the efficiency of their rights and obligations as well as the methods of work and the required literature s through short colloquit r work.
-Students will be i ams and homework, nformed about their 5.4.
-Informing about the course an contacting the teacher It is the responsibility of each student to be regularly informed about the course, the coursework, and to or possible adjournment will be published in a timely manner on the e-learning site of the course and or n the website of the Polytond explanations they can echnic.
+Quality assurance methods that ensure the acquisition of knowledge, skills and competences The control of students' work quality and the acquisition of necessary knowledge and skills will be entrack of attendance and student activity during classes and provided information on students' progress information for further guidance to students will be provided in order to increase the efficiency of their rights and obligations as well as the methods of work and the required literature.
+Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian student employment, surveys from employers and Alumni association. s through short colloquit work.
+Students will be i ims and homework, informed about their 5.4.
+Informing about the course and contacting the teacher It is the responsibility of each student to be regularly informed about the course, the coursework, and the or possible adjournment will be published in a timely manner on the e-learning site of the course and on contact teachers during the consultation period (at least one hour per week), while for short questions at class.
+It is also possible to ask questions by e-mail (from the official e-mail address at @ vus.hr), which than five working days after receiving the e-mail). the website of the Polyte and explanations they can echnic.
 Students can be contacted during